NEPARC Community Conservation Award

 This Award is presented by Northeast Partners in Amphibian and Reptile Conservation (NEPARC) to recognize an individual who has made a considerable contribution(s) to the conservation of amphibians and reptiles in a particular state or geographical area in the NEPARC region.
-The award recognizes someone who has worked with partners outside the individual’s organization to prevent loss of species or their habitats at a state- or local-level where achievements have contributed to preventing the loss of species or their habitats or has educated others to further the NEPARC mission at a state- or local-level.
+The award recognizes someone who has worked with partners outside the individual’s organization to prevent loss of species or their habitats at a state- or local-level, or has educated others in furtherance of the NEPARC mission at a state- or local-level.

 The recipient is presented with the award at the Annual Meeting of NEPARC, which is typically held each July or August.
 Recipients are awarded registration and free lodging and meals for this meeting, as well as a plaque commemorating the award.

 Submission Deadline: May 30, 2022

 Click here for the 2022 NEPARC Community Conservation Award nomination form and details!